Atsushi Nakajima: Final years

 In 1942, Nakajima contracted pneumonia after returning from Palau.
 While bedridden for two months, he published "Light, Wind and Dreams," a fictionalized biography of Robert Louis Stevenson.
 The story was critically acclaimed, even becoming a finalist for the Akutagawa Prize.

 At this point he resigned from his job at the South Seas Agency and fully devoted himself to being a writer.
 However, this did not last long.
 His health greatly declined due to the asthma medication he had taken.
 He was immediately hospitalized.
 When he was hospitalized, no one expected him to die.
 His father, expecting his stay to be short, did not visit him in the hospital.
 After a night of asthma attacks, Nakajima died on the morning of 4 December 1942.

 In popular culture

-A character based on Atsushi Nakajima is featured in the manga series Bungo Stray Dogs, in which characters are named after major literary figures from Japan and across the world.
-In the series, Nakajima works for the Armed Detective Agency and has a supernatural ability named after his short story "The Moon Over the Mountain" which allows him to transform into a tiger.
+A character based on Atsushi Nakajima is the main character of Bungo Stray Dogs, a manga and anime franchise in which characters are named after major literary figures.
+Nakajima's character works for the Armed Detective Agency and has a supernatural ability named after his short story "The Moon Over the Mountain," which allows him to transform into a tiger.

 Nakajima also appears in the online game Bungo and Alchemist, an online collectible card game with characters based on literary figures.